BroadbandNow is supported by commissions from some of the providers listed on our site. Learn More

 Fastest Internet Providers in Washington, D.C.

-The fastest internet service provider inside the Beltway is none other than Xfinity, which offers speeds of up to 1 Gbps.
+The fastest internet service provider inside the Beltway is none other than Spectrum, which offers speeds up to 2 Gbps.

 Fiber connections are usually better for overall speed, even when cable competitors offer comparable download speeds.
-Fiber internet has “symmetrical” upload and download speeds, which becomes very important for tasks like gaming, streaming, or making video calls.
-Comparing D.C’s major providers; Verizon Fios offers upload speeds the same as its download speeds, 2 Gbps, but Xfinity only has upload speeds of 35 Mbps.
+Fiber internet has "symmetrical" upload and download speeds, which becomes very important for tasks like gaming, streaming, or making video calls.
+Comparing D.C's major providers; Verizon Fios offers upload speeds the same as its download speeds, up to 2 Gbps, but Xfinity only has upload speeds up to 200 Mbps.
 Cable and DSL connections can also be susceptible to traffic overload during busy periods.

-For most users, you won’t be able to tell the difference between 1 Gbps and 5 Gbps unless you are doing data-heavy work.
-Any speed above 1 Gbps will feel very fast to the average user.
+For most customers, you won't be able to tell the difference between 1 Gbps and 5 Gbps unless you are doing data-heavy work.
+Any speed above 1 Gbps will feel very fast to the average customer.
 With faster-than-gigabit speeds, make sure that your Wi-Fi router is fast enough to handle your plan or you may end up with slower speeds than advertised.

 What's a Good Internet Speed?